beached/daw_json_link/cookbook/key_values.md

 Dictionaries and Maps are not directly represented in JSON.
 There are several ways that they are commonly encoded.

 ## As Class
 Keys are stored as member names and Values as their value.
 This is very common, but limits the Key type to strings in JSON.
-However, numbers and other literals are encodable as strings.
+However, numbers and other literals are able to be encoded as strings.

 ```json
 {